8.26.2013

 I enjoy the thin, pale skin of my weak British forebears.
 Every time I am out in the sun, what results is a painful sunburn.

-A particularly memorable one occurred a few summers ago, when I was keeping time with the Village Idiot.
+A particularly memorable one occurred a few summers ago, when I was keeping time with Nick.
 We were sharing a rare vacation weekday and decided to go to the lake.
 Not the big one, but a more local one with which he was familiar.
 We spent a terrific day together: lying on the sand talking, racing through the water, floating, treading water and making up stories about the people around us, dodging the strangely large birds on the shoreline, wondering whether there were also similarly-sized fish about which we should be concerned....

-I commented as he was driving us back that Idiot's nose was a little red.
+I commented as he was driving us back that Nick's nose was a little red.
 It was then that he looked closely at me, and his eyes got really, really big.
 "You should see yourself."
 I flipped down the visor, forgetting that (a) there was no mirror, and (b) the visor was broken, so flipping it down meant it fell in my lap.
 I had to wait until we were stopped so I could use the rear-view, but by then it was just a formality; I could already feel the heat starting to roll in.
 By the time we'd returned to my apartment, the pain had really kicked in, and I could barely move.
 Cold baths really didn't help.
 I took as much Tylenol as I could safely swallow, and he liberally coated me in Noxema

 almost as often as I wanted, but I was still in agony for days.
 Probably a week.
 Maybe more.
 It was awful.
 There were blisters, of course.
 Whole chunks of skin came off.
 I had no appetite at all, but I drank as much water as I could stand in hopes that it would help.